mrmitzh/design-patterns-for-humans/README.md

 - Do not try to force them; bad things are supposed to happen, if done so.
 Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problems; so don't overthink.
 - If used in a correct place in a correct manner, they can prove to be a savior; or else they can result in a horrible mess of a code.

+> Original Author:
+>
 > Also note that the code samples below are in PHP-7, however this shouldn't stop you because the concepts are same anyways.
 Plus the **support for other languages is underway**.
+>
+> Me:
+>
+> I change the PHP-7 implementation to C++ implementation.
+If there are any better implementation of these pattern, please inform me!
+>
+> Also for demostrating these pattern, I will ignore the problem of memory leak without deleting the object that I new.

 Types of Design Patterns
 -----------------